 You’re just fat and wish for a real solution: one on which you can actually see results in your mirror.

-This incomplete catabolism of fatty acids – that happens when you go too low in your quest against carbs and proteins:
+This incomplete fat burn – that happens when you go too low in your quest against carbs and proteins:

 On the paper, if you take out the carbs, you can burn the fat because oxaloacetate can be made from proteins too (either directly or through the pyruvate way).